fdexfinancing/calculate-financial/README.md

-# Package to calculate financial data baed on DRE and balance
+# Package to calculate financial data based on DRE and balance

 ### Available Function
     calculateBalanceAndIndicators(data, options)